dell/csm-docs/content/docs/csidriver/features/powerflex.md

 Starting in version 2.6, the CSI Driver for PowerFlex now supports renaming of SDC.
 To use this feature, the node section of values.yaml should have renameSDC keys enabled with a prefix value.

-If you want to rename the SDC, please make the following edits to your values file at `csi-vxflexos/helm/csi-vxflexos/values.yaml:`
+If you want to rename the SDC, please make the following edits to your [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file:
 ```yaml
 # "node" allows to configure node specific parameters
 node: